Order of St Patrick: Precedence and privileges

 Since the members of the Order were required to be knights, and in practice had higher rank, many of the privileges of membership were rendered moot.
 As knights, they could prefix "Sir" to their forenames, but the form was never used in speech, as they were referred to by their peerage dignities.
 They were assigned positions in the order of precedence, but had higher positions by virtue of their peerage dignities.

 Knights used the post-nominal letters "KP".
-When an individual was entitled to use multiple post-nominal letters, KP appeared before all others, except "Bt" and "Btss" (Baronet and Baronetess), "VC" (Victoria Cross), "GC" (George Cross), "KG" (Knight of the Garter) and "KT" (Knight of the Thistle).
+When an individual was entitled to use multiple post-nominal letters, KP appeared before all others, except "Bt" and "Btss" (Baronet and Baronetess), "VC" (Victoria Cross), "GC" (George Cross), "KG" (Knight Companion of the Garter) and "KT" (Knight of the Thistle).

 Knights could encircle their arms with a depiction of the circlet (a blue circle bearing the motto) and the collar; the former is shown either outside or on top of the latter.
 The badge is depicted suspended from the collar.
 They were also entitled to receive heraldic supporters.
-This high privilege was, and is, only shared by members of the Royal Family, peers, Knights and Ladies of the Garter, Knights and Ladies of the Thistle, and Knights and Dames Grand Cross of the junior orders.
-(Of course, Knights of St Patrick, normally all being members of the British Royal Family or peers, were mostly entitled to supporters in any event.)